isabella232/dynamic-media-classic.en-1/help/moving-renaming-deleting-assets.md

 1. Do any of the following:

-    * To delete one or more assets, select the assets in the Browse Panel, and press Delete or choose File &gt; Delete.
+    * To delete one or more assets, select the assets in the Browse Panel, and press Delete or choose File > Delete.
     * To delete a folder, select the folder in the Asset Library, and click **Remove Folder**.

       Deleting a folder deletes the folder, all the assets in the folder, as well as all assets in its subfolders.